mhered/manolobot/Quick-start-guide.md

 7. Confirm settings.
 For the 5000mAh 11.1V 50C LiPo battery: **Lipo**,  **3.8A** charging current (below 1C) and **11.1V (3S)** configuration.
 8. Hold the **Start** button to start.
 Press it again to confirm.
 9. During charging: in the screen with 6 voltages it is normal to see the lower three indications static at 0.00.
 This is because the charger is capable of charging batteries with up to 6 cells, but our battery actually has only three.
-10. The charger has an alarm when charge is complete
+10. The charger alarm will beep when charge is complete

-## Switch on the robot
+### Switch on the robot

 Red switch on the side from **O** to **I**

-## Run ROS in the robot
+### Source ROS2 in the robot

 SSH into the robot and source ROS2 workspace: